C. Dean Andersson

 C. Dean Andersson (March 20, 1946 - July 5, 2021) was an American writer of fantasy fiction and horror novels since 1981, both under his own name and under the pseudonym Asa Drake.
+He was best known as a writer of fiction in the science fiction, fantasy, and horror genres.

 Biography

-Best known as a writer of fiction in the science fiction, fantasy, and horror genres.

-Other work: television graphic artist, professional musician in United States Air Force bands, robotics computer programmer, and a technical writer specializing in software documentation for mainframe relational database management systems.

-Born March 20, 1946, in the United States of America, state of Kansas, his childhood in Kansas served as a setting for the novel, Buried Screams, and for several scenes in the novel, Raw Pain Max.
+Andsersson was born on March 20, 1946, in Kansas.
+His upbringing in Kansas inspired the setting for his novel Buried Screams and for several scenes in Raw Pain Max.

-A childhood encounter with Dracula in a small Kansas movie theater led to a fascination with the character and vampires in general that inspired research and spawned two novels, Crimson Kisses and I Am Dracula.

-Having a Swedish-American father led to an interest in Scandinavian Mythology and Viking Age history, used for the Scandinavian Mythos Bloodsong Saga Warrior Witch of Hel, Death Riders of Hel, Werebeasts of Hel, and Valkyries of Hel (in-progress).
+A childhood encounter with Dracula in a small Kansas movie theater led to a fascination with the character and with vampires more broadly, which inspired two novels, Crimson Kisses and I Am Dracula.
+Having a Swedish-American father led to an interest in Scandinavian mythology and Viking Age history, used for the Bloodsong Saga Warrior series, including Witch of Hel, Death Riders of Hel, Werebeasts of Hel, and Valkyries of Hel.

+Andsersson also worked as a television graphic artist, professional musician in United States Air Force bands, robotics computer programmer, and a technical writer specializing in software documentation for mainframe relational database management systems.
-Familiarity with Dallas, Texas provided background for the Dallas Horror Trilogy, Torture Tomb, Raw Pain Max, and Fiend.

-Childhood fear of Witches caused by Disney's Snow White and the Seven Dwarfs led to studies of historical Witchcraft persecutions, modern NeoPagan religions, and Goddess Spirituality that influenced thematic elements in many novels.
+His familiarity with Dallas, Texas provided background for the Dallas Horror Trilogy, Torture Tomb, Raw Pain Max, and Fiend.
+A childhood fear of Witches caused by Disney's Snow White and the Seven Dwarfs drew him to researching historical witchcraft persecutions, modern Neo Pagan religions, and Goddess Spirituality which influenced thematic elements in many of his novels.

-C. Dean Andersson is a veteran of the U.S. Air Force.
-He has a BS in Astrophysics and a BA in art.
-He is a member of the Science Fiction and Fantasy Writers of America and was a Bram Stoker Award nominee.
+Andersson was a veteran of the U.S. Air Force.
+He held a Bachelor of Science in astrophysics and a Bachelor of Arts in art.
+He was a member of the Science Fiction and Fantasy Writers of America and was a Bram Stoker Award nominee.

 Prizes, honors, awards, tributes

-For academic achievement, elected to Sigma Pi Sigma (Physics Honor Society), Beta Gamma Sigma (Business Honor Society), Phi Kappa Phi (National Honor Society).

-Horror Writers Association (HWA) Bram Stoker Award 2007 Short Fiction Finalist for "The Death Wagon Rolls on By," featuring a very close encounter with Hel, Norse Goddess of the Underworld.
+Andersson was elected to Sigma Pi Sigma (Physics Honor Society), Beta Gamma Sigma (Business Honor Society), Phi Kappa Phi (National Honor Society).
+He was the Horror Writers Association (HWA) Bram Stoker Award 2007 Short Fiction Finalist for "The Death Wagon Rolls on By," which featured a very close encounter with Hel, Norse Goddess of the Underworld.

-"One Rode to Asa Bay," a song and music video from the Swedish Black Metal band Bathory's album, Hammerheart, was dedicated to Dean Andersson by Quorthon, Bathory's founder, as a tribute to Andersson's Scandinavian Mythos Bloodsong Saga, originally written under the pen name of "Asa Drake."
+The Swedish Black Metal band Bathory dedicated the song "One Rode to Asa Bay" to Andersson, as a tribute to his Scandinavian mythos Bloodsong Saga, originally written under the pen name of Asa Drake.

 Illness and death

-Andersson died in his sleep July 5, 2021 at home in Richardson, Dallas TX after a long illness.
+Andersson died in his sleep July 5, 2021 at home in Richardson, Texas after a long illness.
 He was 75.